-Pupils from Bexhill’s St. Richard’s Catholic College are raising money for international charity the Catholic Agency for Overseas Development (CAFOD) by undertaking a sponsored walk at the end of the school day along Bexhill seafront and beach.
-The youngsters will carry food items and deliver them to Bexhill Foodbank to raise awareness of hunger both at home and across Africa, Asia and Latin America - where CAFOD works with local communities to tackle poverty and fight for justice.
+Pupils from Bexhill’s St. Richard’s Catholic College will be raising money for international charity the Catholic Agency for Overseas Development (CAFOD) by undertaking a sponsored walk at the end of the school day along Bexhill seafront and beach.
+The youngsters will carry food items and deliver them to Bexhill Foodbank to raise awareness of hunger both at home and across Africa, Asia and Latin America, where CAFOD works with local communities to tackle poverty and fight for justice.
 A CAFOD spokesperson said the charity works wherever the need is greatest, regardless of faith, background or gender.

-“When we did the walk last year we had over 130 pupils involved.
+“When we carried out the walk last year we had over 130 pupils involved.
 This year we’re hoping to have even more.”

-The money raised by St Richards is going to CAFOD’s ‘Dig Deep’ Lent appeal annual fundraising event, which this year will focus on Sierra Leone.
+The money raised by St Richards is going to CAFOD’s ‘Dig Deep’ Lent appeal, an annual fundraising event which this year will focus on Sierra Leone.
 The West African country emerged from a decade of brutal civil war in 2002, leaving 2.6 million people homeless – five times the population of East Sussex.

 Katrina said: “We also supported CAFOD’s Dig Deep appeal with an Ash Wednesday service praying for and showing solidarity with those going hungry each day.”